petenealley/Flag-App/README.md

-This is Hopefully teh final attempt to build a Flag Quiz App!
+This is Hopefully the final attempt to build a Flag Quiz App!